-The present Methodist congregation at Bayston Hill was formed in 2010 by the uniting of an existing congregation in Bayston Hill with the majority of a congregation from St. John's Hill Methodist Church (Shrewsbury Town Centre).
+The Methodist congregation at Bayston Hill has members from both Bayston Hill and Shrewsbury.
 We have the shared desire of seeking the right vision and programme for developing our presence as a church in Bayston Hill, which is growing out of continuing prayer and conversation.

 Our Sunday congregation is predominantly made up of older people, but it is one that welcomes innovation and experiment, as opportunity allows.
 Built on a spirituality that is sometimes described as 'traditional', or 'formal', we are also keen to find opportunities for people to explore worship in less formal styles.